Supermassive black hole growth from stellar binary encounters: SMBH growth in nearby galactic hosts

 \section{SMBH growth in nearby galactic hosts}

-We apply our binary break-up model to observed galactic sources to evaluate the potential growth of supermassive black holes from binary break-up and stellar accretion under varying conditions.
-While many of the parameters of our model are unknown, estimates are available for the two critical ones, SMBH mass $\mbh$ and the central stellar density $\rho_0$.
-Here, we consider black hole growth using a curated dataset from \citet{hannah2024}, consisting of 91 galaxies of a range of types, all within 50~Mpc.
-With the Python Pandas package, we selected data by filtering to include only black holes with mass derivation methods corresponding to source codes 1, 2, and 3, ensuring methodological consistency.
-We thus identified 30 well-measured galaxies to use in this study.
-The remaining 61 sources have black hole masses that are not well constrained.
-For each selected galaxy, we extracted the galaxy name, the black hole mass (in logarithmic solar mass units) and central stellar density (in logarithmic solar masses per cubic parsec), defined as an average inside a distance of 5~pc from the dynamical center of the galaxy.
+We apply our binary break-up models to observed galactic sources to evaluate the potential growth of supermassive black holes from binary break-up and stellar accretion under varying conditions.
+While many of the model parameters are unknown, estimates are available for the two critical ones, then SMBH mass $\mbh$ and the central stellar density $\rho_0$.
+Here, we consider black hole growth using the curated dataset from \citet{hannah2024}, consisting of 91 galaxies of a range of types, all within 50~Mpc.
+With the Python Pandas package, we highlight data by filtering to include black holes with mass derivation methods corresponding to source codes 1, 2, and 3, ensuring methodological consistency.
+We thus identify 30 well-measured galaxies to showcase in this study.
+The remaining 61 sources have black hole masses that are not as well constrained.
+For each selected galaxy, we extracted the galaxy name, the black hole mass (in logarithmic solar mass units) and central stellar density (in logarithmic solar masses per cubic parsec), defined as the value at a distance of 5~pc from the dynamical center of the galaxy.

-Figure~\ref{fig:massdens} illustrates the dataset, showing all of the sources in \citet{hannah2024}, including measurements not considered in this study.
+Figure~\ref{fig:massdens} illustrates the dataset, showing the representative central stellar mass density (evaluated at 5~pc from the galactic center) versus SMBH mass for all sources in \citet[see also \citealt{hannah2025}]{hannah2024}.
 The plot also shows our analytical expression that broadly tracks the central density as a function of black hole mass (Eq.~(\ref{eq:massdens})).

-To assess the potential for growth, we start with the estimated SMBH mass of each galaxy and the reported central stellar density.
-We then integrate the mass forward in time as in Figure~\ref{fig:smbhgrowlog}, with an important difference: The central stellar density $\rho_0$ is given the same form of dependence on black hole mass as in Equation~(\ref{eq:massdens}), but the normalization is set to match the density in \citet{hannah2024}.
-Our results are presented in Figure~\ref{fig:smbhgrowdata}, which shows predicted future growth of the 30 galaxies that we selected from the \citet{hannah2024} dataset.
+To assess the potential for growth, we start with the estimated SMBH mass of each galaxy and the reported central stellar mass density.
+We then integrate the mass forward in time as in Figure~\ref{fig:smbhgrowlog} using our kinematical model (Eq.~(\ref{eq:dmdt})).
+The central stellar density $\rho_0$ is given the same form of dependence on black hole mass as in Equation~(\ref{eq:massdens}), but the normalization is set to match the density in \citet{hannah2025}.
+Our results are presented in Figure~\ref{fig:smbhgrowdata}, which shows predicted future growth of the 30 galaxies from the \citet{hannah2024} dataset with the most reliable SMBH masses.